-It’s one of the most globally popular men’s haircuts to this day: the classic taper haircut.
-With thousands of men requesting taper haircuts, it’s certainly not any of the haircuts that women hate.
+It’s one of the most globally popular men’s haircuts to this day – the classic taper haircut.
+With thousands of men requesting taper haircuts, it’s certainly a mainstay of men’s hairstyles.

 The classic taper haircut is a graduated, slightly faded haircut that is neatly trimmed to a point at the back of the neck.
-Popular variations of this look include the bald fade and taper fade haircuts.
+Originally known as the “Hip-hop Fade“, other popular variations of this look include the bald fade and taper fade haircuts styles.

 1. Classic Taper Haircut